Table of Contents

 Black cardamom seeds are big compared to green cardamom, it is mainly used in making garam masala, curries, and rice preparation.

-Cardamom has many health benefits and therapeutic properties due to its volatile oil; tinctures of cardamom are mostly used in medicines to relieve flatulence and for strengthening digestion activities.
+Cardamom has many health benefits and therapeutic properties due to its volatile oil; tinctures of cardamom are mostly used in medicines to relieve flatulence and strengthen digestion activities.

 Here are some health benefits and uses

 The aromatic flavor in cardamom is a breath freshener, a few seeds chewed for a brief period remove any foul smell.

 Powdered seeds of cardamom boiled with tea give a very pleasing aroma to the tea, this tea is also beneficial and used for treating depression.

 Cardamom reduces the air and water elements, increases appetite, and soothes the mucous membrane.
 It relieves gas and heartburn caused by garlic and onion.